ice-stuff/ice/README.md

 ## Examples

-Two examples are included:

 * `experiments/simple.py` A very simple experiment that just gets the FQDN host names of the iCE instances.
-* `experiments/clique.py` A more complex experiment, in which the instances make a clique, in the sense that each instance sends a 500MB file to all other instances through `dd`.
-The experiment is measuring the transferring speeds and plots histograms with the results.
-Also there is the `experiments/clique-runner.py` file.
-This is a Python script that uses the iCE Python client API, to launch VMs and execute the clique experiment.

 ## Instance registration